Ophidev/Node_js-Notes/Season2 Notes/Mongoose_Learning/notes.md

 👉 Before creating an actual MongoDB collection, we define its **Schema**.

 * **Schema**: Structure that defines what fields a document will have.
 * **Model**: A class created from the schema.
-It is used to create new documents inside the collection.
+It is used to create new documents inside the collection & intrect with the collection.

 📖 Example: User Schema & Model